 Conversion rates guide future collateral creation and monetization of current resources as it tells you what content is excelling and at what price point it succeeds.
-If you have an ebook available for a free download and the conversion rate is 15%, you should monetize it!
+If you have an ebook or presentation available for a free download and the conversion rate is 15%, you should monetize it!

 The average conversion rate for business services pages is 3%, according to The Unbounce Conversion Benchmark Report – 2020, with top-performing industry sites converting at 22%.

 You should be aware that free resources will have higher conversion rates than paid resources.
 When you have lower session numbers, this metric may be skewed by the small dataset.

 This final metric to measure for content analytics is bounce rates.

 Bounce rates indicate how many users bounce off your site after entering.
 Essentially, they tell you how many people left after entering your site without taking any further action.